noi-techpark/odh-docs/source/glossary.rst

       Data format is the way information is encoded and exchanged between applications.

+   Endpoint
+      An Endpoint is an online resource that make data available, usually through REST APIs.

    JSON
       The JavaScript Object Notation is a lightweight data format to ease the exchange of data between computer and its understanding